aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/main/recipes/pcs-scripts/node_lifecycle_demo/assets/<script>
 ```

-### Verify integrity with a checksum (recommended for production)
+### Verify integrity with a checksum

 Each script ships a companion `.sha256` file.
 Read its hash and set it as the
-script's `checksum` so the PCS agent verifies integrity on download:
+script's `checksum`, and the PCS agent will verify the download against it:

 ```bash
 curl -fsSL https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/main/recipes/pcs-scripts/node_lifecycle_demo/assets/set-cluster-motd-v1.0.0.sh.sha256